OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 At the end of each of its turns, an affected target can make a Wisdom saving throw.
 If it succeeds, this effect ends for that target.

-**_At Higher Levels._** When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.

 ##### Conjure Animals